Deepakpratap/Innomind-Chatbot/README.md

 3.Response
 4.Contexts

-An example of our intent.

-take a screen shot

 # Entities  are powerful tools used for extracting parameter values from natural language inputs.
 Any important data you want to get from a user's request, will have a corresponding entity.